Ruby Cheatsheet

 Manage sources, views, and indexes

-Typically, you create sources, views, and indexes when deploying Materialize, although it is possible to use a Ruby app to execute common DDL statements.
+Typically, you create sources, views, and indexes when deploying Materialize, but it’s also possible to use a Ruby app to execute common DDL statements.

 Create a source from Ruby